 - Open the Mail app on your iPhone or iPad and tap on the Mailboxes button.

-- You will see the list of accounts you’re signed in on your device.
+- You will see the list of accounts you’re signed into on your device.

 - If you don’t see the Unread option on the screen, tap the Edit option in the top-right corner of the screen.

 - On the next screen, hit the empty circle before the Unread option to select it and tap on Done in the top-right corner of the screen.

 - You’ll see all the accounts to which you’re signed in.
 If the Unread option isn’t shown, press the Edit button.
 This should bring the option to the screen.

 - That’s it.
 You can now see all unread emails in the Gmail app on your iPhone or iPad.

 Advanced Methods to Search Unread Emails in Gmail

 Besides the method described above, there are a few more ways to search for unread emails in Gmail.
 You can use the “is:unread” keyword with different parameters to refine your search in the Gmail app for Android and iOS, and the desktop browser version.